Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 What to Wear in Korea For Winter (December to Mid-March)

-Don’t underestimate just how cold it is during winter in Korea, especially during January which is absolutely freezing!
-I’m talking icy mornings, snowfall, and below 0 temperatures.
+Don’t underestimate just how cold it is during winter in Korea, especially during January.

 You’ll need to pack warmly!
-Layering is key so ensure your Korea packing list has enough long tops and sweaters.
+Layering is key, so ensure your Korea packing list has enough long tops and sweaters.

-Things to pack for winter in Korea
+Things to pack for Korea Winter

 - Warm puffy jacket or parka: This long winter coat is all the craze in Korea – I wore mine everyday in winter.